 These are a particular example of the principle that purely abstract or intellectual methods are not patentable.
-For example, aan abstract shortcut method of division would not be patentable be excluded from patentability by Art.
+For example, an abstract shortcut method of division would be excluded from patentability by Art.
 52(2)(a) and Art.
 52(3).
-However, but a calculating machine constructed to operate accordingly (e.g. by executing a program designed to carry out the method) may well be patentable would not be excluded.
-A mathematical method for designing electrical filters is not patentable; nevertheless Electrical filters designed according to this a particular mathematical method would also not be excluded from patentability by Art.
-52(2) and Art.
-52(3).
+However, a calculating machine constructed to operate accordingly (e.g. by executing a program designed to carry out the method) would not be excluded.
+Electrical filters designed according to a particular mathematical method would also not be excluded.

 Furthermore, a method for analysing the cyclical behaviour of a curve relating two parameters, which are not further specified, to one another is a mathematical method as such, excluded from patentability by Art.
 52(2)(a) and Art.
 52(3), unless it uses technical means, for example, if it is computer-implemented.

 A claim directed to a technical process in which a mathematical method is used, thus being restricted to a particular application of the mathematical method in a technical field, does not seek protection for the mathematical method as such.
 For instance, a method of encoding audio information in a communication system may aim to reduce distortion induced by channel noise.
 Although the idea underlying such a method may be considered to reside in a mathematical method, the encoding method as a whole is not a mathematical method as such, and hence is not excluded from patentability by Art.
 52(2)(a) and Art.
 52(3).
 Similarly, a method of encrypting/decrypting or signing electronic communications may be regarded as a technical method, even if it is essentially based on a mathematical method (see T 1326/06).